AdityaAgarwal1602/ABC_Mart-Sales-Analysis/README.md

 The project followed a structured data analysis workflow to ensure accuracy and clarity in the final presentation.

 ### 1. Data Cleaning and Preparation
 The raw dataset was loaded into Power Query for robust cleaning.
-Key transformations included correcting data types for dates and times, standardizing column names, and creating a new "Hour" column to enable time-based analysis.
+Key transformations included correcting data types for dates and times, standardizing column names, and enabling time-based analysis.

 ![Data Cleaning in Power Query](Images/datacleaning.png)